The Ultimate In-App Marketing Guide for Product Marketers in 2021

 In-app marketing – everyone’s doing it in bits and pieces.

-In this in-app marketing guide, I’m going to explain why in-app marketing is so important, and how you can use it to improve customer retention.
-I’ll use examples from top SaaS products throughout, and provide you with actionable takeaways.
+In this guide, I’m going to explain why in-app marketing is so important, and how you can use it to improve engagement and product adoption.

 Let’s dive in!

 - In-app marketing describes the practice of communicating with your users inside the app using contextual and timely app messages

 - Use in-app messages to improve the user experience, collect and act on feedback and communicate in a contextual way